shotstack/coronavirus-data-video-demo/README.md

 Note: the country value is case sensitive and must be entered exactly as it is stored in the `Location` column in the CSV file. i.e. 'United States' - alternatives like 'US', 'USA' or lowercase  'united states' will not work.

+The edit request will be sent to the Shotstack API to be queued for rendering.
+After approximately 20 seconds the video will be ready and the URL will be output to the terminal.